Sub-second VM restore

 | Diff | After dirty tracking enabled, VM stopped | Only modified pages since base | Layered caching (base + delta) |

-YAML Spec
+YAML spec

 Top-level snapshot